whalelogic/howtogo/README.md

 Issues are listed in /ref/issues/issues.md

-More issues are welcome just creating an Issue.
+More issues are welcome just creat an Issue like you normally would, but I'm tackling the ones listed on /ref/issues first.

 ## Author

 Created by Keith — Computer Science student, Army Veteran, cloud engineer, and backend developer.
-Passionate about clarity, correctness, and high-performance systems.
+Passionate about clarity, correctness, my family, and high-performance systems 😄.

 ---